If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

 - Push your body back to the initial position and repeat as many times as you can while making sure that your body is straight.

-Here’s where you approximately belong depending on your sex and the number of reps you managed to do in one minute:
+Here’s where you approximately belong depending on your gender and the number of reps you managed to do in one minute:

 - Beginner: less than 15

 - Get in position as if you’re going to perform a push-up, but instead of putting your weight on your hands, you should put it on your forearms.
 You can achieve this by placing your elbows directly under your shoulders.

 - Squeeze your glutes and brace your core so that your body is locked into a straight line from head to heels.